Divine Reselling Results: Real Numbers from 53,875 Members in 2026 | Divine

 Price Error Alerts That Hit Different

-The price error channel is where I've seen the most consistent divine pro results.
-Last month, someone in the Discord caught a Target pricing glitch on Nintendo Switch games — $19.99 instead of $59.99.
-That's $40 profit per unit if you moved fast.
+The price error channel is where members have reported the most consistent divine pro results.
+According to community reports, members have caught retailer pricing glitches like Target discrepancies on Nintendo Switch games — $19.99 instead of $59.99.
+That's $40 profit per unit if moved fast.

 Here's the catch: price errors are time-sensitive.
-The alert hits, you've got maybe 3-8 minutes before the retailer fixes it or stock runs out.
-If you're not monitoring Discord actively, you miss it.
-I caught two profitable errors in March and completely missed four others because I was away from my desk.
+The alert hits, and you've got maybe 3-8 minutes before the retailer fixes it or stock runs out.
+Members monitoring Discord actively are more likely to capitalize on opportunities than those checking infrequently.

 Flip ROI Breakdown: Does the Math Work?

-Using my Flip ROI Calculator framework, here's how Divine Pro scored across the four metrics:
+Using our Flip ROI Calculator framework, here's how Divine Pro scored across the four metrics based on member reports:

 Average Monthly Finds: Elite.
-I tracked 15-20 actionable alerts per week across sneakers, price errors, and clearance.
+Members report tracking 15-20 actionable alerts per week across sneakers, price errors, and clearance.
 Not every alert is profitable for your niche, but the volume is there.

-Speed Advantage: 3-5 seconds faster than free Twitter monitors for sneaker drops.
+Speed Advantage: Members report 3-5 seconds faster than free Twitter monitors for sneaker drops.
 Price errors hit simultaneously with free sources, so the speed edge is sneaker-specific.

 Tool Quality: 9/10.
 The ACO software alone justifies the subscription if you're actively copping releases.
-The Pokémon pricing guidance is solid but not as actionable as I'd like — it's more education than alerts.
+The Pokémon pricing guidance is solid but not as actionable as some would prefer — it's more education than alerts.

-Net Monthly ROI: +$400-800/month after the $74.99 subscription for active users.
+Net Monthly ROI: According to member reports, +$400-800/month after the $74.99 subscription for active users.
 But that's heavily weighted toward people using ACO or catching 2-3 price errors monthly.
 If you're passive, expect closer to breakeven or slight loss.

 This is one of the few communities where the math actually works — if you're putting in the time.
-Check out my 90-day ROI test for the full profit breakdown.
+Check out our 90-day ROI analysis for the full profit breakdown.

 The Divine Track Record: 6 Years of Data